 KeSa House has a terrace, lounge, and shared kitchen for guests to use.

-Rooms are very small but they have a decent amount of storage space.
+Rooms are small but they have a decent amount of storage space.
 The bathrooms are ensuite (not shared) but are also small.
-The very cheapest rooms do not have windows.

 It’s located near many shops, cafes, and restaurants.
 The Chinatown MRT Station is within walking distance.